kinseyda/muziko/README.md

 You will also see any lint errors in the console.

 ## To-do list

 ### Features

-- Threaded replies
+- Threaded replies.
 - Follow/like topics to access them easily.
 Add these to the recommendation system.
+- Profile / account management page

 ### Improvements

-- More detailed topic pages
+- More detailed topic pages.
+- Replace all remaining hardcoded English text (including validation error messages).
+- About page.

+### Behind the scenes

+- Improve domain class construction with factory methods.